Thomas E. Askew

 Thomas E. Askew (c.
 1847 – July 12, 1914) was a photographer in Atlanta, Georgia.
 An African American, his work included portraits of himself, his family, and prominent African American community members.

 His portraits and views were included in an album titled Types of American Negroes that was compiled by W. E. B. Du Bois for The Exhibit of American Negroes at the Exposition Universelle of 1900 in Paris.
 He died on July 12, 1914.
 The Great Atlanta Fire of 1917 destroyed his studio and equipment.
 He is buried in Atlanta's Oakland Cemetery.

+Askew's 1899 photograph African American men and women posed for portrait on steps at Atlanta University, Georgia was featured in the television series Abbott Elementary, season three, episode "Willard R. Abbott," in which the image was used to celebrate historical Black public-school teachers.